bpark04/Seoul_COVID-19_Report_2021/README.md

 # Seoul_Covid_19_Report_2021

 ## About
-Seoul Covid-19 Status Report 2021 is a Python project that analyzes Covid-19 infection patterns of Seoul.
+'Seoul Covid-19 Status Report 2021' is a Python project that analyzes Covid-19 infection patterns of Seoul.

 A Python web scraper is written to harvest official Covid-19 infection data from Seoul Metropolitan Government’s webpage.
 After data scrapping, the project preprocesses and maskes text data from raw Korean JSON file to analyzable Pandas DataFrame.